Explore Major Purchases

 A recipe for buying and renovating on a tight budget

-Homes come in all shapes and sizes. but, what makes them truly unique is the lifestyles of the homeowners who occupy them.
-In this series, House to Home, everyday people open up their doors to showcase how their love of what's truly important to them is expressed throughout their household.
-Whether it is centered around their family, hobbies or careers, this series proves that homes are not built, they're made.
+What makes a home truly unique is the homeowners who occupy them.
+In this series, House to Home, presented by Chase Home Lending, people showcase how their love is expressed throughout their household.
+Whether it is centered around family, hobbies or careers, this series proves that homes are made, not built.

 "Buying a home was something I had always wanted," says 35-year-old artist Christine McConnell.
 "But it seemed unattainable."
 An advance for her book, "Deceptive Desserts: A Lady's Guide to Baking Bad!" finally put her dream within reach.
 McConnell, a self-taught baker with an offbeat aesthetic, had a vision.
 She wanted to photograph her cakes baked in the shape of Frankenstein's head and cookies decorated to resemble tarantulas, in a home of her own design.
 With a short window of time before her book deadline, McConnell got to work with a real estate agent.